sagepublishing/text_cleaning/source/contribute.rst

 Corpora
 ^^^^^^^

 Collected corpora should be related to political science, but the region and what aspect of political science it encapsulates is up to you.

-Code
+Transformations
 ^^^^

-Code should be added to the list of packages or be a Python/R script.
+You can add your own transformations through a pull request with this `template <https://github.com/sagepublishing/text_cleaning/blob/master/.github/pull_request_template.md>`_

 How to Contribute
 -----------------

-If you would like to contribute a corpora or code, head to the corresponding .md file.
+If you would like to contribute a corpora, head to the corresponding .md file.
 From there you can add a new results but clicking on the edit button in the top-right corner.

 .. image:: https://github.com/sagepublishing/text_cleaning/blob/master/source/grahics/make%20changes.png